 I love the pink interiors!
 I’ve always loved unconventional colors for Christmas, and pink is definitely one of my favorites.

-I can’t wait to see this tower of chocolate get dismantled and devoured by my friends and family.
+I can’t wait to see this Ruby Chocolate Truffle Tower get dismantled and devoured by my friends and family.
 That’s the best part!

 Ruby Chocolate Truffle Tower